AadarshDevi/build_3/bin/README.md

 - [ ] the module data viewer was rewritten
   > using FXML to view Module instead of code
 - [ ] the UI to view the modules was rewritten

+### Version -1.0.2 (Dec 26, 2024)

+- renamed project from "Entertainment Tracker" to "Movie Tracker"

 ## Features to ADD